OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 >A live demo is available at <http://nst-online.evgeniymamchenko.com>.

 >The sources are available at <https://gitlab.com/OutSorcerer/NeuralStyleTransferWeb>.
-You will also find the instructions how to launch the application locally with Docker Compose.
+There you will also find the instructions on how to launch the application locally with Docker Compose.

 * TOC
 {:toc}